lewagon/ruby-101/README.md

 ## Methods

-- Concise way to call Ruby code
+- Concise way to call Ruby code multiple times
-- Apply a ruby code to dynamic inputs
+- Apply the ruby code to dynamic inputs
 - Defined with **parameters** and called with **arguments**
 - A method always returns a result, and you can then operate on what is returned